 Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash, cash equivalents and short-term bank deposits held with banks in excess of publicly insured limits.
-For the years ended December 31, 2021 and December 31, 2020 the net proceeds from the Company's offerings have been deposited in interest-bearing bank accounts with investment grade U.S. financial institutions and have been partially invested in a money market fund.
-The money market fund, held in U.S. dollars, is primarily invested in U.S. and foreign short-term debt obligations.
-As of December 31, 2021 and December 31, 2020, the Company's cash and cash equivalents included smaller amounts of cash balances held in accounts with European banks at the Company's Austrian subsidiary, partially in euros.
+For the years ended December 31, 2022 and December 31, 2021 the net proceeds from the Company's offerings have been deposited in interest-bearing bank accounts with two of the largest investment grade U.S. financial institutions and have been partially invested in money market funds.
+The money market funds, held in U.S. dollars, are primarily invested in U.S. and foreign short-term debt obligations.
+As of December 31, 2022 and December 31, 2021, the Company's cash and cash equivalents included smaller amounts of cash balances held in accounts with regional European banks at the Company's Austrian subsidiary, partially in euros.
 The Company does not believe that it is subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships.